The current state of contact lens technology

 ODs are gearing up for anticipated advancements in specialty lens and lenses for myopia management and patients with astigmatism.

 Contact lens technology is entering a period of accelerated innovation, reshaping how optometrists address refractive correction, ocular health, and patient lifestyle demands.
 Advances in material science, surface chemistry, and manufacturing have expanded the clinical capabilities of lenses beyond basic vision correction to include improved oxygen transmissibility, enhanced comfort, and greater support for myopia management and irregular corneas.
 At the same time, digital design tools and data-driven customization are enabling more precise fits across a wider range of patients.
-As patient expectations continue to rise and the prevalence of conditions such as dry eye and myopia increases, today’s contact lens landscape presents both new opportunities and important considerations for clinical practice.
+As patient expectations continue to grow and the prevalence of conditions such as dry eye and myopia increases, today’s contact lens landscape presents both new opportunities and important considerations for clinical practice.
 This article provides an overview of some lens technologies in the works to keep an eye on in 2026.

 Myopia management and lens technology

-“Approximately 35% of children globally are myopic and early intervention is increasingly essential for protecting long-term visual health,” said Euclid CEO Linda Chang in the release.
+“Approximately 35% of children globally are myopic, and early intervention is increasingly essential for protecting long-term visual health,” said Euclid CEO Linda Chang in the release.
 “All children deserve healthy vision and treatment that fits naturally and comfortably into their daily routines, and Euclid is honored to introduce our newest lens to continue to support optical health throughout their lives.”

 Specialty lens